lpercivalDEV/learning-log/README.md

 # learning-log
  A personal catalog of skills gained/reviewed/honed and links to useful resources (and relevant code samples from my portfolio).
 This is a constant work in progress.
 Just like me.

+ While this is mostly just a way for me to keep track of learning achievements, goals, and useful resources - I hope that anyone who stumbles across this list will find it somewhat helpful!  :)

 www.lillythedev.com